 You can then add the APIKey header variable and assign it to your APIKey.

 You can repeat this process with the SessionToken Resource passing the API token and getting back a session token.

 Finally, we can complete the integration by implementing our POST orders request with a session token in the Header and orders specified in the body.

 Having my integration planned in SOAP UI was particularly helpful in this example when it came to making sure I could quickly and easily get a valid session token to generate the Response body for each API method I then implemented.

 Using SOAP UI to Test Exposed OutSystems APIs

 Though I used SOAP UI to flesh out and understand integration with a vendor’s API, it can also be used to test your own APIs exposed from OutSystems.

 Importing your exposed REST API into SOAP UI is as easy as importing the Swagger definition.

 Under your projects, create an Empty Project.
 Then Select “Import Swagger”.
 Enter the path to your integrations Swagger file.
-Once you have imported the Swagger file, you simply need to set the endpoint on each of the Requests generated and you have a full implementation of your API which you can test.
-Making sure it behaves the way you expect and that you assigned all the input variables to the right section: header, URL, or body.
+Once you have imported the Swagger file, you simply need to set the endpoint on each of the Requests generated, and you have a full implementation of your API, which you can test.
+Make sure it behaves the way you expect and that you assign all the input variables to the right section: header, URL, or body.